 He is a member of the artist collective, Ghostlines, and co-founder of The Root Slam, an award-winning poetry venue dedicated to inclusivity, justice, and artistic growth, as well as Write Home, a project working to challenge public perceptions of houselessness and shift critical resources to houseless Bay Area youth through poetry and arts programming.
-Gabriel has served on the board of directors of Performing Arts Workshop and The Bay Area Book Festival.
+Gabriel was the inaugural poet in residence at The Ecology Center, Shelterwood Collective, and Art Farm at West Dry Creek, where he used poetry and arts education to uplift local legacies of resistance rooted in environmental justice and food and land sovereignty.
+Gabriel has served on the board of directors for Performing Arts Workshop and currently serves on the board of The Bay Area Book Festival.
 From 2014 to 2023, he was Lead Poet Mentor and Director of Programs at Youth Speaks.

 Gabriel is of Black, white, and Panamanian descent.
 His work explores power, identity, belonging, and gold teeth.